nasa/cumulus-api/content/granules.md

 ## Bulk Change Collection

+Please note: This endpoint is currently only supported in the 18.4.x series in release 18.4.4

-Please note: **This endpoint currently cannot be run concurrently against the same collection.**
+**This endpoint currently cannot be run concurrently against the same collection.**
 Multiple runs against the same collection will result in overlapping result sets that will result in a workflow failure.

 Update a batch of granules, 'moving' them from one collection to another via a triggered workflow.